HSLdevcom/jore4-map-matching/README.md

     ```sh
     ./development.sh start:dev
     ```
-2. Populate data (infrastructure links, infrastructure sources, network topology and associations of links to vehicle types) from [Digiroad import repository](https://github.com/HSLdevcom/jore4-digiroad-import).
+2. Populate data (infrastructure links, infrastructure sources, network topology, associations of links to vehicle types and public transport stops) from [Digiroad import repository](https://github.com/HSLdevcom/jore4-digiroad-import).
 This does not involve creating tables neither populating enumeration tables (which already contain data coming from the migration scripts).

 To generate a Digiroad-based dump, issue the following commands in the Digiroad import repository: